 How to Support Social Development in Young Children

-A child’s social skills are a compelling predictor of his/her future success both in and out of school.
-Like any developing skill, social skills require support, practice and repetition.
-The desired behaviours are learned and taught through a variety of accumulating experiences stemming from the earliest years of childhood, between birth and age 6, when children grow and develop faster than during any other stage in their lives.
+A child’s social skills are a compelling predictor of their future success in and out of school.
+Social skills require support, practice and repetition to develop.
+Social behaviours are learned through a variety of experiences from the earliest years of childhood, between birth and age 6, when children grow and develop faster than during any other stage in their lives.

 Children rely heavily on adults and other caregivers to help them acquire social skills and establish pathways for meaningful learning.

-Whether you’re a parent or an educator, these strategies will help you to promote social development in your children or students, while helping them learn to use their own minds.
+Whether you’re a parent or an educator, these strategies will help you to promote social development in your children or students.

 Complete the form to download tips on how to support your child or student's social development.

 Download Tips for Supporting Social Development in Young Children

 If this is your first download from LearnFast, as an additional gift you'll also receive a subscription to the monthly “Learning Brain News”